Max-Chen2020/cccstudio-ugrs-starter-kit/ccc-website/short-bio.md

 `ccc-website` folder alongside this file).

 Personal Bio:
 Haoyang (Max) is a competitive programmer that loves to combine music with computer science.
 During his free time, he loves to play guitar and enjoying different combinations of chord progressions.
-This gives him the idea for his honours project - based on patterns of chord progressions and various feelings converyed, generating new melodies that express different emotions.
+This gives him the idea for his honours project - based on patterns of chord progressions and various feelings conveyed, generating new melodies that express different emotions.